RakhithJK/ThioJoe-YT-Spam-Lists-wiki/Scam-Accounts.md

 * legit***10
 * VEN***LZ

 They're censored in these examples, but don't censor them in the submission.
-Note how I didn't include the username of the commenter, but only any username they _refer to_.
+Note how I didn't include the username of the commenter, but only any username they _refer to_, highlighted by the red boxes.
 This applies also if the 'scam account name' is in the comment text.